HarisGavrias-data/sakila-database-exploration/README.md

-Sakila SQL Analysis Project
+# Sakila SQL Project

-📌 Overview
+A structured SQL practice project using the Sakila sample database to demonstrate query writing, data analysis, and relational database understanding.

+---

+## About The Project
-This repository contains SQL queries built using the Sakila sample database, a relational dataset that simulates a DVD rental business.
+This repository contains a collection of SQL queries written to explore and analyze the Sakila DVD rental database.
-The purpose of this project is to practice and demonstrate SQL skills including joins, aggregations, filtering, grouping, and analytical querying.
+The goal is to showcase practical SQL skills through real-world style questions and analytical tasks.

-🎯 Project Goals

-Strengthen SQL querying skills

-Explore relational database structures

-Perform real-world style data analysis

-Build a portfolio-ready SQL project for recruiters
+This project is designed as a portfolio-ready SQL showcase for learning, experimentation, and demonstration of database proficiency.

+---

+## Skills Demonstrated
+- Complex JOIN operations
+- Aggregate functions
+- GROUP BY and HAVING clauses
+- Subqueries
+- Filtering and sorting
+- Data analysis logic
+- Query structuring and readability

+---

-🗂 Repository Structure
+## Project Structure
-sakila-sql-analysis/
+sakila-sql-project/
 │
 ├── queries/
-│   └── queries.sql        # All analysis queries
+│ └── queries.sql
 │
-└── README.md              # Project documentation
+└── README.md
-🧠 Skills Demonstrated

-SELECT statements

-JOIN operations

-GROUP BY & HAVING

-Aggregate functions

-Sorting and filtering

-Analytical thinking with data
+---

+## Analysis Topics Covered
+- Film distribution across categories
+- Customer rental behavior
+- Revenue patterns
+- Store performance comparisons
+- Popular actors and films

+---

-🗃 Dataset Information
+## Dataset

-The Sakila database models a movie rental system and includes tables such as:
+This project uses the Sakila sample database, which simulates a movie rental business and includes relational tables such as:

-customers
+- customers

-rentals
+- rentals

-payments
+- payments

-films
+- films

-actors
+- actors

-categories
+- categories

-inventory
+- inventory

-stores
+- stores

-It is commonly used for SQL practice and database learning.

-📊 Query Topics Included

-The queries in this project explore:

-Film distribution by category

-Customer activity

-Revenue insights

-Store performance

-Rental trends

-🚀 How to Use
+---

+## How To Run
-Install the Sakila database locally
+1. Install the Sakila database

-Open your SQL client (MySQL, PostgreSQL, SQLite, etc.)
+2. Open your SQL environment

-Run queries from:
+3. Run the queries inside:

 queries/queries.sql

+---

+## Future Improvements
+- Advanced analytical queries
+- Window functions
+- Performance optimization examples
+- Index testing
+- Execution plan analysis

+---

+## Purpose
+This repository is part of a growing SQL portfolio meant to demonstrate hands-on database skills for:
+- Data Analyst roles
+- Backend development roles
+- Data Engineering entry positions

+---